AdaCore/learn/content/labs/intro-to-ada/chapters/modular_programming.rst

         #.
 Function :ada:`Divide`: performs the division of :ada:`A` and
            :ada:`B` and returns the result.

     #.
-Package :ada:`Operations_Test` contains the test environment:
+Package :ada:`Operations.Test` contains the test environment:

         #.
-Procedure :ada:`Display_Operations` must use of the functions from
+Procedure :ada:`Display` must use of the functions from
-           the :ada:`Operations` package as indicated by the template in the code below.
+           the parent (:ada:`Operations`) package as indicated by the template in the code below.

-**Remarks**:

-    #.
-The goal of this exercise is to create the :ada:`Operations` and
-       :ada:`Operations_Test` packages.

-        #.
-As for the previous exercise, :ada:`Operations` and
-           :ada:`Operations_Test` are declared as procedures in the code below.

-            - Therefore, we need to *convert* them into a real packages.

-        #.
-You have to modify the procedure declarations and implementations in
-           the code below, so that they become package specifications and package bodies.

 .. code:: ada lab=Modular_Programming.Operations